The Union Club Mysteries: Reception

+Robert Coulson, writing in Amazing Science Fiction Stories, calls the contents "neat little puzzle stories; I didn't guess the solution to a single one (which doesn't mean a lot because I almost never do. ...
+Worthwhile if you enjoy trying to solve puzzles or even if you marvel at how an author can work out so many tricky little gimmicks; my enjoyment was of the latter sort.
+Forget it if you're looking for brilliant characterization or social significance; otherwise [the book is] quite interesting."

 Dave Langford reviewed The Union Club Mysteries for White Dwarf #70, and stated that "I like detective stories, but Asimov tries the patience with trivial, moronic 'puzzles'."

 According to reviewer John H. Jenkins, these stories are not rated particularly well by Asimov fans, and are less well regarded than his better known Black Widowers mysteries.
 He does regard a few of them more highly, particularly "No Refuge Could Save" and "Hide and Seek," but feels the brevity and format of the stories allows the author little scope.
 It is also open to question whether they are supposed to be serious mysteries or tall stories.